-Barley Tea (Mugicha, Boricha) - New stock in!
+Barley Tea (Mugicha, Boricha) - More stock in!

 This is barley tea, a malty infusion of unhulled barley grains.
-We take premium local malted barley from Branthill farm at Wells-next-the-Sea, and roast it by hand here in Norwich.
+I collect premium local malted barley from Branthill farm at Wells-next-the-Sea, and roast it by hand here in Norwich.

-Also called mugicha and boricha in Japan and Korea respectively, barley tea is made every day, and is often kept chilled from the fridge instead of cold water.
-It tastes familliar, and has flavours reminiscent of cereal grains, toasted nuts and oven fresh biscuits.
+We usually make ale out of this, but malted barley is also called mugicha and boricha in Japan and Korea.
+It's made every day, and is often kept chilled from the fridge instead of cold water.
+It tastes familliar, and has flavours reminiscent of cereal grains, toasted bread, nuts and oven fresh biscuits.

 If you like a sweet drink then you'll be pleased to know it goes well with added sugar, and honey is even better.

 Simmer 1 - 3 tablespoons in a small saucepan for a 2-3 minutes, then turn off the heat and allow a minute more to brew.
 It can be brewed to just a light golden colour, or all the way to deep coppery shade- barley tea is subject to your taste.
 Then strain it, pour it into a jug and chill , or return to the pan for reheating later.

 Just turn on the pan again!
 Or alternatively use a microwave, it doesn't change the taste in the case of barley tea - 1 cup from cold should take about 1 minute on full power.

 I have recently been drinking a lot of barley tea as a part of lowering my caffeine intake, and found that reheating brewed tea on the stove, or by microwave, is absolutely fine.
 Often a microwave can change properties in teas and especially those with milk, but barley tea doesn't seem to mind at all, which is great for keeping up a good habit, even when you're in a hurry!